Fraunhofer-AISEC/omejdn-server/README.md

 ## Quickstart

 The main configuration file is `config/omejdn.yml`.
+It will be generated when you first run Omejdn.
-The default values result in a plain OAuth 2.0 server with no OpenID support and no way to add users, served at `localhost:4567`
+The default values result in a plain OAuth 2.0 server with no OpenID support and no way to add users via an API, served at `http://localhost:4567`

 Depending on your use case, you might want to at least configure the following options:

+* `issuer: https://example.org` defines Omejdn's Issuer Identifier.
+It is used for finding Omejdn's endpoints.
-* `issuer` should be the desired URL to reach Omejdn
+* `front_url: https://example.org/auth` should point to where Omejdn is mounted.
+Defaults to `issuer` above.
+  If the two values differ or have a path segment, make sure to relay the well-known endpoints for the issuer according to the documentation.
-* `openid` enables OpenID compatibility
+* `openid: true` enables OpenID functionality
-* `plugins/user_db` is used to configure storage for users.
-The `yaml` plugin should be sufficient for a semi-static set of users.
+* `accept_audience` should include the issuer identifier and `$front_url/token`.
+Delete this config option to generate a default one for your setup.

 To start Omejdn, simply execute